facebook/relay/website/versioned_docs/version-v11.0.0/guides/type-emission.md

 ## Single artifact directory

-An important caveat to note is that by default strict fragment reference type-information will _not_ be emitted, instead they will be typed as `any` and would allow you to pass in any data to the child component.

-To enable this feature, you will have to tell the compiler to store all the artifacts in a single directory, like so:
+If desired, you may tell the compiler to store all the artifacts in a single directory, like so:

 ```shell